Coast Guard Aviation Training Center: USCG National Strike Force, Gulf Strike Team

 The Gulf Strike Team, one of the 3 strike teams that make up the USCG's National Strike Force, is also located at the Aviation Training Center.
 This specially trained unit was created in 1973 as a result of the Federal Water Pollution Control Act of 1972, and is tasked with responding to natural and man-made pollution and hazard incidents such as oil discharge, hazardous materials released, weapons of mass destruction, and vessel salvage operations.
 The NSF is part of the USCG's Deployable Specialized Forces (formerly known as the Deployable Operations Group).

 The Gulf Strike team can deploy anywhere across the globe, but their primary area of responsibility includes the Coast Guard's 7th District (except Puerto Rico and the United States Virgin Islands), the southern portion of the 8th District, parts of the 5th District, Central and South America, and the Caribbean.
 The GST also covers the Environmental Protection Agency’s 4th & 6th Districts.

-Some of the more high-profile missions the GST has been involved in include responses to Hurricane Katrina, Hurricane Rita and Hurricane Ivan; search and recovery efforts in the wake of the Space Shuttle Columbia disaster; the 2010 Haiti earthquake; the 2011 Mississippi River floods; and the explosion and resulting oil spill that occurred with the Deepwater Horizon oil spill disaster.
+Some of the more high-profile missions the GST has been involved in include responses to hurricanes Katrina, Rita and Ivan; search and recovery efforts in the wake of the Space Shuttle Columbia disaster; the 2010 Haiti earthquake; the 2011 Mississippi River floods; and the explosion and resulting oil spill that occurred with the Deepwater Horizon oil spill disaster.